Read on for how to plan an amazing day trip to Yarra Valley from Melbourne and the best Yarra Valley wine tour to book!

-- Book a reputable Yarra Valley wine tasting tour – I recommend Vinetrekker for their experience, excellent itineraries, knowledgeable guides and semi-private tastings.
+- Book a reputable Yarra Valley wine tasting tour – I recommend this Yarra Valley wine tour from Vinetrekker for their experience, excellent itineraries, knowledgeable guides and semi-private tastings.
 If you want to see some Australian wildlife, they also organize a winery + wildlife tour to visit 2 (instead of 5) wineries in the Yarra Valley as well as the Healesville Sanctuary, one of Australia’s most recognized and acclaimed wildlife sanctuaries showcasing koalas, kangaroos, wombats, emus, dingoes, birds of prey and platypus.

 - Book your Yarra Valley day tour early – The best Yarra Valley wine tours are usually booked solid during the peak season, and you might be stuck going on a cheaper tour that might feel more like a designated driver service rather than a proper winery tour.
 You won’t want to miss going on a Yarra valley day trip from Melbourne, so don’t leave it until the last minute to organize your tour.

 - Eat breakfast – Make sure you line your stomach properly before the wine tour.
 During our Yarra Valley wine tour we tasted approximately 40-45 different types of wines, with each winery pouring approximately 20-30 mL per tasting.
 Though you can spit or pour out some of the wine, that’s still a lot of wine!